rebelsky/sams-assorted-musings-reflections/doug-cutchins-essay.md

 Cutchins opens with a challenge.

-> It’s hard to encapsulate Grinnell in a short, pithy way, or define what the world would be missing if Grinnell disappeared.
+> It's hard to encapsulate Grinnell in a short, pithy way, or define what the world would be missing if Grinnell disappeared.
 What is Grinnell doing that Oberlin, Macalester, or Carleton are not?